- Common Name(s):

 - Groundcover, Native Plants, Perennials, Wildflowers

 Moss pink is a perennial that is excellent for spring color.
 The plant is herbaceous when young and woody when older.
 It has many cultivars and has moderate drought tolerance.
 Moss phlox is well known to all as that bright groundcover found in landscapes across the state and may grow to a height of 6 inches.
 Leaves are opposite to clustered and densely arranged and may have a fuzzy margin.
 It is especially beautiful cascading over a rock wall.
 Vibrant pink, red, lavender, blue-purple, or white flowers cover the plant from late April to early May.
 Shearing the plants back after flowering may encourage a second, smaller flowering.
-This plant is occasionally damaged by deer.
+Moss phlox has low resistance to deer.

 Regions: Mountains, Piedmont